recallai/soundboard/README.md

 | `cleanup` | Clean up Docker resources          |
 | `help`    | Show the help message              |

+## Important Files

+A quick guide to the key files in this project.

+`src/server.ts` is the main entry point that starts the Next.js application and the WebSocket server.

+### Client

+- `src/app/(client)/_hooks/use-play-soundboard.ts`: React hook to manage the client's WebSocket connection and play sounds.

+### Server

+- `src/websockets/initWebSocketServer.ts`: Initializes the WebSocket server.
+Both the client and the bot will connect to this websocket, allowing this server to receive meeting info from the bot and communicate with the client.
+- `src/recall/createBot.ts`: Handles creating a Recall bot and sends it to a meeting.
+The bot is configured to send a welcome chat message upon joining a meeting and screenshares this soundboard application.
+- `src/recall/sendChatMessage.ts`: Sends a chat message to the meeting via the bot to trigger a sound.
+- `src/recall/removeBotFromCall.ts`: Removes the Recall bot from the meeting.

 ## Troubleshooting

 ### Using ngrok for Local Development